 reptile house building was later converted in the early 1980s into an entertainment establishment

-called Festival Hall.
+called Festival Hall and operated by the Brent Walker Leisure group.
 The whole site is now lost to the Festival Leisure Park, which began opening

 attractions in 1997.

 Pipps Hill Country Club opened.
 Situated in Pipps Hill Road South, the country club formed part of the Aquatels business venture

 that included the Essex Centre Hotel, Treble Chance public house and the nearby zoo and ecology centre.
 Its facilities, which

 required membership, included fishing in the adjacent aquatels lake, squash courts, sauna, tennis courts, a small kidney shaped

 indoor heated swimming pool and additionally on nearby ground to the east of the main buildings (which also incorporated the

 Treble Chance), a 9 hole golf course and range, riding stables and a practise dry ski-slope.
 There was also a licensed bar and

 outdoor verandah with tables overlooking a man made beach.
 The fishing lake, boat hire being another option, was also used at

 Langdon Hills open spaces at Westley Heights and One Tree Hill are declared Country Parks.